Prompt-Bots/If-bot/README.md

 #What our bot does

-If-bot is designed to give users of prompt a better idea of what prompts are available and most useful to them based on their current mood.
+If-bot is designed to give users of Prompt a better idea of what bots are available and most useful to them based on their current mood.

 #Example Uses